philip-eskov/FFT-guide/plan.md

 - Nyq. limit / frequency
 - What is aliasing

-### 5) (optional) Why does aliasing occur?
-- Introduce Ш function
-- Bigger in sampling period in TD (wider Ш) = tighter Ш in FD = closer spaced aliases

-## Implementing the FFT in Python
+### 5) Implementing the FFT in Python
+- Prerequisites

-### 6) Scipy, numpy and matplotlib
+	- Scipy, numpy and matplotlib imports

-### 7) Relevant constants
+	- Relevant constants
 	- Sampling rate
 	- N samples

-### 8) Taking the FFT
+- Taking the FFT
 	- Defining the x-axis of frequency domain
 		- sp.fft.fftfreq and why the parameters are chosen in they way that they are
 	- Taking the FFT
 		- sp.fft.fft
 		- Normalizing the absolute value
 	- Plotting
 		- Limiting the x-axis (negative frequencies are weird)

+### 6) Further reading / resources

+### 7) Glossary